 - licence or rent agreements showing the rent payable

-If the trust has received additional assets you’ll need to record:
+If the trust has received additional assets you’ll need:

-- the amount or value of the asset received - the market value on the date of transfer into the trust
+- the amount or value of the asset received (use the asset’s market value on the date it was moved into the trust)

 - the date the additional money or asset was received

-- details of who made the payment or who put the asset into trust
+- details of who made the payment or who moved the asset into trust